Pedroklg/development-challenge-nine/README.md

 - Docker: [Install Docker](https://docs.docker.com/get-docker/)
 - Docker Compose: [Install Docker Compose](https://docs.docker.com/compose/install/)
-  (You can run each aplication, for this, adjust the .env file on the \backend for your postgres db url, start the db, build the `\frontend` project with `npm run build` and then run it with `npm run preview`, and start the `\backend` with npm start)
+  (You can run each aplication, for this, adjust the .env file on the \backend for your postgres db url, start the db, build the `\frontend`,first install dependencies with `npm install`, build the project with `npm run build` and then run it with `npm run preview`, on `\backend` first install dependencies with `npm install`, and then start the application with `npm start`)

 ## Getting Started